samiulrifat/football_mania_3d/README.md

 Controls:

 W/A/S/D to Move target marker

 Click Mouse Left Button to Shoot

 Arrow Keys to Rotate camera

 Click Play/Pause button to Pause/Resume game

+Click End button to End the Game

 Click Mouse Right Button to change Point of View

 How to Play: